CURRENTLY IN OFFICE

 Representative Samuel A. Azzinaro, District 37

-Representative Azzinaro was born in1943.
-He is a retired textile supervisor, business owner and carpenter.
-He resides in Westerly with his wife, Carol.
+Representative Azzinaro was born in 1943.
+He is a retired textile worker, business owner and carpenter, and resides in Westerly with his wife, Carol.
 They have five children, 11 grandchildren and three great-grandchildren.

 Representative Brian Patrick Kennedy, District 38